LewBr/CaptureTheFlag/README.md

-# Capture the Flag
+# Capture the Flag (old)
-Capture the Flag by MinecraftPH.
+Capture the Flag Plugin for PocketMine Minecraft Bedrock Server created by MinecraftPH.